madskjeldgaard/exformal-website-source/content/releases/bella-comsom-as-far-as-the-sea-can-reach.md

 +++

+{{< quote title="Review by acloserlisten.com" url="https://acloserlisten.com/2025/06/23/exformal-records-exformal-zones/">}}
-{{< quote text="... plunges us into the heart of the shore, with active but not turbulent surf lulling the listener into a sense of peace." title="Review by acloserlisten.com" url="https://acloserlisten.com/2025/06/23/exformal-records-exformal-zones/">}}
+... plunges us into the heart of the shore, with active but not turbulent surf lulling the listener into a sense of peace.
+{{< /quote >}}

 # Between Two Seas